RSobieszek/ANSI-C/readme.md

 # C exercises
 Some exercises I've made to familiarize myself with C language and programming principles.
+Exercises are from the book "The C Programming Language" written by Brian W. Kernighan and Dennis M. Ritchie.

 <h3>CodeWars</h3>
 Check out my CodeWars profile at https://www.codewars.com/users/Zdez